Weelorum/Weelorum-Swift-Style-Guide/README.markdown

 Since the compiler does not allow you to re-declare protocol conformance in a derived class, it is not always required to replicate the extension groups of the base class.
 This is especially true if the derived class is a terminal class and a small number of methods are being overridden.
 When to preserve the extension groups is left to the discretion of the author.

-For UIKit view controllers, consider grouping lifecycle, custom accessors, and IBAction in separate class extensions.
+For UIKit view controllers, consider grouping lifecycle, custom accessors, and view configuration in separate class extensions.

 ### Unused Code